-Besides the mere focus on overall labor income shares in two categories of economies, as we did so far, there is a large literature on wage inequalities in the context of globalization.
-Wood (2002) tries to find a synthesis of at least three theories, explaining the wage inequalities (the wage gap between skilled and unskilled workers) resulting from globalization: (i) Heckscher and Ohlin; (ii) Feenstra and Hanson; and (iii) Tang and Wood.
-Wood (2002, p.
-79) summarizes the main insights of the three theories: Heckscher and Ohlin show how the reduction of barriers to trade, by causing production in both regions to become more specialized, tends to increase wage inequality in the North and to reduce wage inequality in the South.
+Besides the mere focus on overall labour income shares in two categories of economies, as we did so far, there is a large literature on wage inequalities in the context of globalisation.
+Wood (2002) tries to find a synthesis of at least three theories, explaining the wage inequalities (the wage gap between skilled and unskilled workers) resulting from globalisation:

+- 1 Heckscher and Ohlin

+- 2 Feenstra and Hanson

+- 3 Tang and Wood.

+Wood (2002, p.79) summarises the main insights of the three theories: Heckscher and Ohlin show how the reduction of barriers to trade, by causing production in both regions to become more specialised, tends to increase wage inequality in the North and to reduce wage inequality in the South.
 Feenstra and Hanson show how the transfer of production activities from the North to the South, by increasing the skill intensity of output in both regions, tends to widen wage gaps between skilled and unskilled workers both in the North and in the South.
-Tang and Wood show how cheaper travel and communication, by enabling highly skilled Northern workers to co-operate more extensively with Southern workers, widen the wage gap between highly skilled workers and other Northern workers.
+Tang and Wood show how cheaper travel and communication, by enabling highly skilled Northern workers to cooperate more extensively with Southern workers, widen the wage gap between highly skilled workers and other Northern workers.

-If one substitutes "North" with "EU" and "South" with "CEEC" we can apply the same conclusions for the trade relations between East and Western Europe, hence we should expect similar effects as a result of Europe's mini-globalization scenario.
+If one substitutes 'North' with 'EU' and 'South' with 'CEEC' we can apply the same conclusions for the trade relations between East and Western Europe, hence we should expect similar effects as a result of Europe's mini-globalisation scenario.
 Some empirical studies have already dealt with such questions.